d-bl/GroundForge/README.md

 Haven't found the proper incantation to execute the test with sbt.

 With the project imported in Intellij it is possible to execute the test classes one by one.
-Launching tests causes problems when sbt is still processing a change, just try again.
+Launching tests may cause problems when sbt is still processing a change, just try again.

 [sbt]: http://www.scala-sbt.org/download.html